Master integrals for ${\cal O}(\alpha \alpha_s)$ corrections to $H \to ZZ^*$: An epsilon-form for the master integrals

 \section{An epsilon-form for the master integrals}

-We set-up a linear system of differential equations of the form $d\vec I = A \vec I$ for all the master integrals of basis $\vec I$ by taking derivatives of master integrals with respect to the kinematic invariants and internal masses and, using IBP identities.
-The system of differential equations for the master integrals are solved at each order in the dimensional regularization parameter $\epsilon$ iteratively upon switching to a basis $\vec J$ such that the system of differential equations can be brought into an epsilon-form \citep{2013} given by
+We set up a linear system of differential equations of the form $d\vec I = A \vec I$ for all the master integrals of basis $\vec I$ by taking { their derivatives with respect to the kinematic invariants ($u$, $v$ and $w$) and using IBP identities.} The $41\times 41$ matrix $A$ depends on kinematic invariants and space-time dimensions ($D$).
+The system of differential equations for the master integrals is solved iteratively at each order in the dimensional regularization parameter $\epsilon$ after { switching from basis $\vec I$ to a canonical basis $\vec J$} such that the system of differential equations has an epsilon-form \citep{2013} given by

-where matrix $A$ is independent of dimensional regulator $\epsilon$.
-Our aim is to find an epsilon-form by transforming the pre-canonical basis (basis of master integrals from IBP programs) to a canonical basis such that the differential equations are in the form given in~\ref{equation1}.
+Here matrix $\tilde{A}$ is independent of the dimensional regulator $\epsilon$.
+We aim to find a transformation matrix that brings the pre-canonical basis ${\vec I}$ to a canonical basis ${\vec J}$ leading to a differential system given in equation~\ref{eqn:epsilon-form}.